-Shirley lives in Chester, England and blogs at Building A Household of Faith where she writes about homeschooling the Charlotte Mason way, nature study and encouraging homeschooling moms in their great charter as Christian wives, mothers and keepers of the home.
-She also hand-dyes yarn in her home studio Under An English Sky, which is inspired by the English countryside and of the great living books she and her family enjoyed over their homeschooling journey.
+Shirley lives in Chester, England and blogs at Under An English Sky where she writes about homeschooling the Charlotte Mason way, nature study and encouraging homeschooling moms in their great charter as Christian wives, mothers and keepers of the home.
+She also hand-dyes yarn in her home studio and sells her yarn in her Etsy Shop, which is inspired by the English countryside and of the great living books she and her family enjoyed over their homeschooling journey.
 No doubt you will be sure to recognise some of the names of her yarn from literary childhood favourites!

 Victoria-Leigh Vels, Contributing Author and Illustrator